bernhard-pfann/uno-card-game-rl/README.md

 # Tackling the UNO Card Game with Reinforcement Learning
 In this project I tried to analytically derive an optimal strategy, for the classic UNO card game.
-To do so, I split up the workflow into 3 parts:
+To do so, I structured my work as follows:
 1. Creating a game engine of the UNO card game in Python from scratch
 2. Obtaining game statistics from simulating a series of 100,000 games
 3. Implementing basic Reinforcement Learning techniques (Q-Learning & Monte Carlo) in order to discover an optimal game strategy